Employee Justice Legal Group

 Nearly Anyone May Be Considered A Victim Or A Perpetrator

 Obviously, employees who are the target of harassment are considered victims.
-But someone may also be a victim if they witnessed someone else being harassed and were adversely affected by it.
+However, someone may also be a victim if they witness someone else being harassed and are adversely affected by it.

 The harasser doesn’t even need to work for the company.
 In restaurants and other service industry jobs, employers must take steps to protect their servers and other workers from harassment perpetrated by customers.
 This is a common source of sexual harassment complaints.